Jude-Nwachukwu/gtm-didomi-consent-state-variable/README.md

-# Didomi CMP Consent State – GTM Variable Template
+# Didomi CMP Consent State – GTM Variable Template (Unofficial)

 This is a Google Tag Manager custom **variable template** designed to work with the **[Didomi Consent Management Platform (CMP)](https://www.didomi.io/)**.
 It allows you to retrieve the consent state of a specific purpose or vendor and configure tag behavior accordingly.